 This course serves as an introduction to those basic concepts of physics that form the foundation of all the natural sciences.
-The second of a two-course sequence in Physics for the Life Sciences serves to introduce the student to the fundamental laws of electricity, magnetism, optics and nuclear physics.
-These laws are applied to a variety of simple systems including many topics from the biological sciences.
+The first of a two-course sequence in Physics this course serves to introduce the student to the fundamental laws of classical mechanics and are applied to a variety of simple systems.
 Throughout the course the conservation laws serve as unifying physical principles.
 Mathematics, a powerful tool in the understanding of natural phenomena, assumes its natural role.